 Catalogers Learning Workshop Materials - A collection of training materials from the Cataloger's Learning Workshop

 RDA Courses on the OCLC Training Portal - Instructor-led courses on RDA from OCLC's trusted training partners (fee-based)

 Upcoming RDA Classes

-This workshop teaches participants how to catalog sound recordings (CDs, MP3s and cassettes, both musical and nonmusical), using such tools as RDA and Library of Congress Subject Headings Manual.
-(December 17 - 19)
+This hands-on workshop teaches participants how to catalog digital resources using such tools as the RDA toolkit, the Library of Congress-Program for Cooperative Cataloging Policy Statements and Library of Congress Subject Headings Manual.
+(June 16-18)

 This hands-on workshop teaches participants how to original catalog archives using such tools as the RDA Toolkit, the Library of Congress - Program for Cooperative Cataloging Policy Statements and Library of Congress Subject Headings Manual.
 (June 23-25)